 Cronulla is one of my favourite beaches in Sydney as the best stretch is quite long and you will always find a place for yourself.
-There is plenty of free beachfront parking available which makes it a popular beach in Shire District area.
+There is plenty of free beachfront parking available which makes it a popular beach in the Shire District area.

 The Cronulla beach is easily accessibly by train from Sydney Central.
 The main part of the beach has a rockpool and a number of nice cafes and restaurants including some great fish and chips shops.
 There is plenty of space to swim as the beach stretches towards the Kurnell area.
-Moving further away from the main area you can find plenty of nice spots of swimming and surfing.
+Moving further away from the main area you can find plenty of nice spots for swimming and surfing.
 Most of the beach areas are monitored over the weekends by lifeguards on duty.

 Manly area is very popular with young hype crowd.
 Plenty of working holiday visa workers likes to stay in Fairlight and Manly because of easy access to beautiful beaches, active nightlife and cafe culture.

 North Styne beach is popular for surfing and has a surf club.
-The ferry terminal area is more touristy and as an Aquarium and a large number of restaurants.
-The easiest way to get to Manly is a catch a ferry from Circular Quay Ferry terminal in Sydney City.
+The ferry terminal area is more touristy and has an Aquarium and a large number of restaurants.
+The easiest way to get to Manly is a catch a ferry from the Circular Quay Ferry terminal in Sydney City.
 The ferry stops at Torango Zoo which is also a very popular attraction in Sydney.

 Travelling northwards from Manly there are a number of nice beaches including Dee Why, Narrabeen and Avalon.